 Why Choose Narconon?

-There are a few different types of detoxes.
-Alcohol detox involves the use of medication to ease the person through the worst of withdrawal symptoms.
+Medical detox involves the use of medication to ease the person through the worst of withdrawal symptoms and is sometimes needed the alcohol consumption is at a high level or there is heavy use of certain prescription drugs.
 Alcohol detox after a period of heavy drinking can trigger high fevers, seizures, coma and even death so close monitoring in a hospital setting is recommended.
 Clonidine is a antihypertension drug that is often used as part of detox, or benzodiazepines like Valium or Xanax may be used.
-Ref: Three Methods of Opioid Detoxification in a Primary Care Setting - A Randomized Trial